A comprehensive model to create, sustain and measure ultimate brand relationships

 Fusing is when a person and a brand are inexorably linked and CO-IDENTIFIED.
 In this stage, the identities of the person and the brand begin to merge and become a form of mutual REALIZATION and expression.
 Stages reveal and measure the depth and degree of intensity of an intimate brand relationship.

-The score assigned to each brand from 1—100.
-This Quotient is based on prevalence (the percentage of users who are intimate) and intensity (where the relationship is on the spectrum of three stages; sharing, bonding, and fusing).
-It is a shorthand score that demonstrates how a brand is performing relative to its ability to create intimate brand relationships, and it enables comparisons to other brands in the same category or to the industry average.
+The score assigned to each brand from 1-100.
+The Quotient is based on prevalence (the percent of users who are intimate), intensity (where the relationship is on the spectrum of three stages, sharing, bonding, fusing and character (performance on key archetypes).
+It is a shorthand score that demonstrates how a brand is performing relative to its ability to create ultimate brand relationships and enables comparisons to other brands in the same category or to the industry average.

 Respondents completed a 20-minute survey that delved into the emotional connections that consumers have with brands across 15 industries: apparel, apps & social platforms, automotive, beverages, consumer goods, fast food, financial services, health & hygiene, hospitality & theme parks, appliances, luxury, media & entertainment, retail, technology & telecommunications and travel.